 Once the app is released, all that remains is distribution in mobile stores.
 It may seem like a challenge for the first time.
 Android, as an open platform, has various options for app distribution.
 But every day, thousands of apps are published in mobile stores.
 Nobody can deny the Google Play Store’s popularity and domination in mobile applications.
 This article focuses solely on Android apps and dives deeper into Google Play’s requirements.
 You will be led through the entire process with this step-by-step guide.

-Preparing for app release
+Preparing your app release

-Step-by-Step Guide on publishing an app on Google Play
+Step-by-Step guide on publishing an app on Google Play

 With this comprehensive guide, there are 8 steps that you need to take to release a mobile application on Google Play: